What we did:

 Equipment were installed on platform mounted on support beams within the factory.
 No plant floor space was required for installation.
 The air quality monitor was placed about 50 m away from the Pure Skies unit.

 Installation took just a few hours to complete.
 Apart from the platform, only ordinary 10A power outlets were required.

 Within the first month of Pure Skies being turned On, the PM2.5 and PM10 levels reduced by 43% and 44%, respectively (Figure 1).

-Over the next 3 months, these levels were further reduced by 73% and 74%, respectively, as compared to baseline.
-These benefits have been sustained over the past one year.
+Over the next 3 months, these levels were further reduced by 73% and 74%, respectively, as compared to the baseline.
+These benefits have been sustained over the past year.

 Figure 1: 24-hour Average PM2.5 & PM10 levels at pharma machinery manufacturing plant in Mumbai: The red and green bars represent the 24-hour average levels of PM2.5 & PM10 in μg/m3during the Pure Skies-Off (1-week of baseline) and Pure Skies-On periods, respectively.
 The successive green bars depict the incremental decrease in the levels of the pollutants over 1-month intervals.
 Source: Third party air quality monitor (Kaiterra Pvt.
 Ltd.) pre-calibrated against a reference grade monitor.

 Unlike air purifiers which use HEPA filters or ESPs, Pure Skies air purifiers use pulsed radio technology in the Wi-Fi spectrum to cover large areas effectively and maintain low levels of particulate pollutants over time.
 This makes Pure Skies an excellent choice for improving air quality over large indoor spaces.